-1Due to the height limitations on earth dikes, the maximum pipe diameter for pipe slope drain is 24 inches.
-For drainage areas over 2-1⁄2 acres, two 24-inch pipes shall be used.
+Due to the height limitations on earth dikes, the maximum pipe diameter for pipe slope drain is 24 inches.
+For drainage areas over 2 1⁄2 acres, use two 24-inch pipes.
 A minimum spacing of 2D (4 feet) is required between pipes.